MystenLabs/walrus-docs/docs/walrus-sites/overview.md

 As mentioned before, we provide two types of portals to browse Walrus Sites:

 - The server-side portal, which is a server that resolves a Walrus Site, returning it to the browser.
-The server-side portal is hosted at <https://blob.store>.
+The server-side portal is hosted at <https://walrus.site>.
 - The service-worker portal, which is a service worker that is installed in the browser and resolves a Walrus Site.
-The service-worker portal is hosted at <https://walrus.site>.
+The service-worker portal is no longer hosted at a specific domain, but the code is still maintained so that it can be used by anyone.

 We now describe the resolution process of a Walrus Site in the browser using the service-worker portal as an example.